antoniotre86/antoniotre86.github.io-bak/index.md

 - Statistical Learning Theory
 - Anomaly detection

-When I'm not thinking about the things above, I am being a tourist somewhere, hiking, cycling around Kent and Surrey in the summertime, playing the piano (those 2/3 pieces I still remember), reading, watching films and baking.
+When I'm not thinking about the things above, I am being a tourist somewhere, hiking, cycling in the summertime, playing the piano (those 2/3 pieces I still remember), reading mostly scifi, watching old films and baking.

-I am from Italy and currently live in {{ site.author.location }}.
+I am from Italy, currently based in {{ site.author.location }}.